codingMustache/codingMustache/README.md

 ## Daily Trivia

-In computing, what does LAN stand for?
+The numbering system with a radix of 16 is more commonly referred to as
- 1. Long Antenna Node
+ 1. Octal
- 2. Local Area Network
+ 2. Duodecimal
- 3. Land Address Navigation
+ 3. Binary
- 4. Light Access Node
+ 4. Hexidecimal

 <details>
   <summary>Answer</summary>
-  Local Area Network
+  Hexidecimal
 </details>